Our guide to price increases for Plusnet Mobile plans

 When will you tell me that your prices are going up?

-We need to wait for the RPI Index rate to be published each January to work out the effect it'll have on your monthly plan price.
-But we'll always let you know before we increase our prices in March.
+We need to wait for the CPI Index rate to be published each January to work out the effect it'll have on your monthly plan price.
+But we'll always let you know before we increase our prices in June.

 Can I cancel my mobile contract because of these changes?